125 Concepts of Nutrition Science (4)

 Physiological function and biochemical roles of the major nutrients, carbohydrates, lipids and proteins are addressed.
 The mechanism of action, functions, and interrelationships of hormones, enzymes, and other "modulators" are explored through advanced study of the biosynthetic and energy-producing pathways of central metabolism.
 The laboratory will emphasize research design and techniques for determining nutritional status.
 Students will learn how to formulate hypothesis, design experiments, collect data, measure and interpret nutritional assessment parameters, integrate and analyze information, answer research questions, and draw appropriate conclusions.
 Laboratory.
-Prerequisites: NUTR 125, Chem 107 or concurrently with CHEM 235.
-Fall.331 Exercise Nutrition and Supplements (4)
+Prerequisites: NUTR 125, Chem 250.
+Fall.331 Exercise Nutrition and Supplements (Micronutrients) (4)

 The specific nutritional needs of the athlete and physiological consequences of nutrient deficiencies are discussed.
 The class emphases the biochemical roles of ergogenic aids, vitamins, and minerals and herbal products.
 Laboratory experiments provide students with the opportunity to be both subject and researcher as they design experiments, collect data and interpret results.
 Laboratory.
-Prerequisite: NUTR 125 and Chem 107 or concurrently with CHEM 236.
+Prerequisite: NUTR 125 and Chem 250.
 Spring.333 Nutrition Therapy - Chronic Disease (4)

 The course provides and overview of the role of the diet and nutrition in the management and treatment of selected diseases.
 Class theory will emphasize why diet is altered in response to certain pathologies.
 Topics: nutrition screening and assessment, nutrient/drug interactions, cardiovascular diseases, weight management and eating disorders, diabetes, food allergy, nutritional anemias, special nutrition concerns of the geriatric and pediatric population, nutrition and neurological/psychiatric disorders, selected topics in alternative medicine.
 Prerequisites: NUTR 125, 323, 330 and background in physiology and/or permission of instructor.
 Fall.335 Clinical Applications of Nutrition.
 (4)